semprag/semprag.github.io/author.md

 When an article is submitted to S&P, we strongly encourage authors to also deposit their manuscript to the Semantics Archive (<http://semanticsarchive.net>) so as to allow the research community to read the pre-publication version and to give feedback on the work to the author.[^2] In the future, we will look into further ways of facilitating this kind of early feedback from the community.

+When you have submitted your paper to S&P, you can list it on your CV as "submitted to S&P".

 ## Peer review

 S&P has submission and rejection rates comparable with the other top journals in our field.
 The editors act as a first stage filter on papers, normally within a week of receipt.
 If a paper is determined to be of potential relevance, it is sent to at least two reviewers drawn from our Editorial Board.
 The Editorial Board consists primarily of PhD holding academics active in the subfields of semantics and pragmatics, selected by the editors, and subject to advice from the Advisory Board.
 The Board is of sufficient size that we will not normally call on the same reviewer more than twice in a year.
 The review board is public, but we will not reveal the identity of the reviewer of a particular paper except at the direct request of the reviewer.